MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 5. If not available, create a subscription and save the subscription ID for later use.
 For instructions on how to create a subscription, see [Create subscriptions to offers in Azure Stack](../operator/azure-stack-subscribe-plan-provision-vm.md).

 6. Create a service principal and save the client ID and the client secret.
 For instructions on how to create a service principal for Azure Stack, see [Provide applications access to Azure Stack](../operator/azure-stack-create-service-principals.md).
-Note that the client ID is also known as the application ID when creating a service principal.
+The client ID is also known as the application ID when creating a service principal.

 7. Make sure your service principal has the contributor/owner role on your subscription.
 For instructions on how to assign a role to service principal, see [Provide applications access to Azure Stack](../operator/azure-stack-create-service-principals.md).